sgmantri/rest/README.md

 Restful Web Services Test Bed Application

-This application included examples of Jersey API.
+This application include examples of Jersey API.

+The application is deployed localy  on apache-tomcat-8.0.3

+Files:

+1) HelloWorldService.java

 IN PROGRESS .....